Setting Video and Audio Delays on Camera Sources

 Determine the duration of the capture card delay

 Before settings a delay on a source, you must find out what the delay between the capture card feed and the live feed is.
 Some manufacturers advertise what the delay is in the instruction manual.
-Otherwise you will have to measure it manually and make fine adjustments on the fly.
+Otherwise, you will have to measure it manually and make fine adjustments on the fly.
 One useful method is using a stopwatch to time the difference between the live feed and the capture card feed.
-Once you measured the delay you will need to convert the number in milliseconds as that is how delay is set in XSplit Broadcaster.
+Once you’ve measured the delay, you will need to convert the number in milliseconds – that is how the delay is set in XSplit Broadcaster.

 Setting the webcam delay

 To set video delay, you need to add a video source like a webcam.
-Once the webcam is added and is setup to your liking, right click on the camera in the source list.
-On the first tab you will see a box where you can enter the video delay for the webcam.
-In this box you will enter the delay amount that you measured earlier.
+After adding the webcam and is set up to your liking, right-click on the camera in the source list.
+On the first tab, you will see a box where you can enter the video delay for the webcam.
+In this box, you will enter the delay amount that you measured earlier.

 Setting the mic delay

-To set audio delay, click on the tools tab and then on the general settings option.
-In the audio section mark the check box next to audio delay and now you can access the box to enter the audio delay time.
+To set the audio delay, click on the Tools tab and then on the general settings option.
+In the audio section, mark the check box next to audio delay.
+From there, you can access the box to enter the audio delay time.
 Enter the same value as you did for your webcam video delay.
 Click ok to exit this window.

 Test the settings

-Now that you've set your delay, it is time to test the settings to see if they are correct.
-Start a local recording by going to broadcast then clicking on local recording.
+Now that you’ve set your delay, it is time to test the settings to see if they are correct.
+Start a local recording by going to broadcast then clicking on the local recording.
 Spend at least 30 seconds doing some gameplay with commentary and then stop the broadcast by once again clicking on the local recording button in the broadcast menu.
-You can review your local recording by clicking on the tools tab then on the my recordings option.
-When reviewing your recording make sure your microphone audio and webcam audio is in sync and also that these are in sync with your capture card feed.
-If everything is set to your liking, congratulations you are now ready to record and/or stream with your USB 2.0 capture card!
+You can review your local recording by clicking on the Tools tab then on my recordings option.
+When reviewing your recording, make sure your microphone audio and webcam audio is in sync.
+Please also check if these are in sync with your capture card feed.
+Once the settings and other customized delays are in place, then you are ready.
+Congratulations you are now ready to record and/or stream with your USB 2.0 capture card!